Wildlife Track & Sign Evaluation (CyberTracker)

 A CT eval consists of 2 intensive days in the field.
 You will be asked in between 50 and 60 questions about all kinds of track and sign from birds, mammals, amphibians, invertebrates and humans.
 The word 'evaluation' might sound as an exam, but it is meant as a way to qualify your knowledge which you posses at this very moment.
 It is above all a fantastic learning experience because you will make enormous progress in knowledge in a short period of time.
 Every question asked, will be thoroughly explained afterwards, so you will learn a lot from it.
 This is also a huge difference with a 'regular' exam.
 Why is this a fox track, and why is it a left front of that fox?

 In 2012 ct evals were organized for the first time in England and I was happy to be invited.
 Te next year I introduced the ct in Holland.
 Since that year we have been the enthusiastic ambassadors of this method in the Netherlands and would like to help spread it to Europe.
-At the moment there are 'evals' offered in Spain, UK, Germany Belgium and Holland.
+At the moment 'evals' are being offered in Spain, UK, Germany, Belgium, France and Holland.
 And more countries to come!

 After obtaining my Specialist (100% score) in 2014, my training to become an 'evaluator' started from that moment on.
 During this fascinating journey I joined many evals in Germany, the US, Spain and the UK.
 In March 2018 I received my Evaluator badge.

 EXTRA also offers an extensive course on Track & Sign.
 We teach you to look differently, focus on details as well as ‘the bigger picture’.
 You will receive an explanation of all types of tracks of the different family groups and the way these animals move (gaits).
 We use the CT method as a way to teach all this.
-Our course consists of 3x a theoretical part followed by an excursion about tracks plus 3x theory plus excursion about sign.
-You can join the whole series , or just the track, or sign part.
+Our course consists of 3x a theoretical part followed by an excursion about tracks, plus 3x theory plus excursion about sign.

 Anyone can organise an eval as a host.
 If you are interested in hosting one yourself, let me know, I am happy to help and give advice.